Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-one-project-requirements.md

 ## How to Submit Your Project
-Your project is due on Wednesday, Dec 4 at 6:30 EST. You will present your project and show your code to classmates and instructors.
+Your project is due on Wednesday, May 13th at 7:30 EST. You will present your project and show your code to classmates and instructors.

 ## Where to go for help during project week
 1. Seek out help online